 If you’re traveling to Miami for business, you can’t beat staying in Brickell.
 The district teems with superb lodgings geared towards business travelers.

 Luxury travelers will find plenty to love here, too.
 Brickell is home to some of the city’s finest restaurants and shopping.
-Give your cash a new home at Brickell City Centre, one of Miami’s primer shopping destinations.
+Give your cash a new home at Brickell City Centre, one of the city’s primer shopping destinations.
 The nearby Shops at Mary Brickell Village is also a great option for filling your suitcase with upscale fashion.

-Other areas to stay in Miami
+Other areas & neighborhoods in Miami

-Lining the waterfront, Coconut Grove dotted with marinas, sailboats, and yacht clubs.
+Lining the waterfront, Coconut Grove is dotted with marinas, sailboats, and yacht clubs.
 “The Grove,” as it’s known by locals, is hip & energetic with an inviting vibe.

 If you’re visiting Coconut Grove, don’t forget to stop at the Vizcaya Museum and Gardens.
 Dating back to 1914, the iconic landmark estate is a glimpse back to turn-of-the-century South Florida.
 It’s one of the coolest places to see in Miami.